jordansirwin/2DPlatformerMapGenerator/README.md

 The texture representing the map you want to generate tiles for.
 Every pixel will be scanned and compared for a Tile Info mapping (or skipped if within the Alpha Threshold) and a GameObject will be instantiated based on the assigned tile prefab.

+When importing an image for the map be sure to set the following attributes on the texture:

+* Filter Mode: Point (no filter)
+* Compression: None
+* Read/Write Enabled: True

 ## Attributions